CatalinaScheleff/Inspirational-Quote-Generator-1/README.md

 Could not find selected code editor (Visual Studio Code) on your machine.
 ?
 Try opening with system-default editor instead?
 No
 ✅ Successfully added resource inspirationalquote locally

+In backend/api/schema.graphql desactivate this: input AMPLIFY { globalAuthRule: AuthRule = { allow: public } } # FOR TESTING ONLY!

+configure schema

 Amazon Cognito